northcampus-university-of-kashmir/Heart-Disease-Detection-System/README.md

 This project is about detecing heart disease using ml techniques.
-In this we will use several classification Algorithm .
+In this we will use several classification Algorithm.
--> Algorithms that we use are decision tree...
+Algorithms that we use are decision tree...

 	1. Decision tree
 	2. Random Forest
 	3. Knn
 	4. Logistic regression
+	5. xgboost
+	6. voting classifier